apache/flink/docs/dev/stream/operators/windows.md

 Same as with `ReduceFunction`, Flink will incrementally aggregate input elements of a window as they arrive.

-A `AggregateFunction` can be defined and used like this:
+An `AggregateFunction` can be defined and used like this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">